Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Introduction

-This warrants an investigation of the theoretical properties of this practice.
-What mathematical problem do we solve with this approach?
-What distinguishes a good stability analysis from a bad one?
-If differently specified regressions return similar estimates, what criterion tells us whether we should be concerned or not?
-Often the decision what qualifies as a “stable result” is left up to the individual judgements of the analyst.
+This practice — computing multiple estimators for a single target quantity and studying their estimator-to-estimator variability — warrants an investigation into its theoretical properties.
+If the estimator-to-estimator variability is high, it may raise concerns about the reliability of the estimates.
+However, what criterion tells us whether we should be concerned about such variability?
+Does this practice come with any guarantees, and if so, which ones?
+What mathematical problems do we address by examining the estimator-to-estimator variability?
+Often the decision on what qualifies as a “stable result” is left up to the individual judgements of the analyst.
 One could analyze the estimators with a random effects model, but since the estimators are computed on the same data set, they might share biases.
 More concretely speaking, since the structure of the biases is generally unknown, it is not clear how to define a random effects model that captures the correlation structure of the estimators' biases.

-In order to address these questions in a formal framework, we take a distributional perspective.
-Outliers, sampling bias, confounding, measurement errors, and unknown correlations between units are omnipresent in data analysis and make it challenging to gather trustworthy results.
-We consider a setting, where the data is drawn from a ``perturbed" or ``contaminated" distribution, while the goal is to infer some properties of the uncontaminated distribution.
+In order to discuss these questions in a formal framework, we take a distributional perspective.
+We consider a setting where the data is drawn from a ``perturbed" or ``contaminated" distribution, while the goal is to infer some properties of the uncontaminated distribution.
 The classical robust statistics literature \citep{huber81} addresses distributional perturbations by investigating the worst-case behavior of a statistical functional over a fixed neighborhood of the model.
 More recently, distributional uncertainty sets based on $f$-divergence have been linked to distributionally robust optimization \citep{ben2013robust,duchi2021statistics}.
 In such models, it is challenging to choose the appropriate set of distributions, since the size of the perturbation is generally unknown.

+Selection bias, confounding variables, or batch effects may be seen as sparse distribution shifts, where the shift affects only specific parts of the data generation process, while other parts stay invariant.